FlipWebApps/DataScienceTemplate/README.md

 [![Coverage Status](https://coveralls.io/repos/github/FlipWebApps/DataScienceTemplate/badge.svg?branch=master)](https://coveralls.io/github/FlipWebApps/DataScienceTemplate?branch=master)

 # DataScienceTemplate
-A starting template for data science projects.
-This template should be adopted to your projects needs
+This is a simple starting template for data science projects that contains many of the essential artifacts that you will need and presents a number of best practices.

+As it is impossible to create a single template that will meet all of a projects needs this example should be considered dynamic and changed based upon the working and evolution of your project.

+# Usage
+Download a copy of the files from this repository and modify as suited.
+In particular this readme file should be updated to describe your project including setup, configuration and usage.

 # Initial File Structure
-The file structure should be considered dynamic based upon the working and evolution of your project.

 ```
 ├── .gitignore           <- Files that should be ignored by git.
 Add seperate .gitignore files in sub folders if needed